MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_01-Manage_Azure_AD_Identities.md

 ### Review
 In this lab, you have completed:
-- Created and configured Azure AD users
+- Created and configured Entra ID users
-- Created Azure AD groups with assigned and dynamic membership
+- Created Entra ID groups with assigned and dynamic membership
 - Created a Microsoft Entra ID (AD) tenant
-- Managed Azure AD guest users
+- Managed Entra ID guest users

 ### You have successfully completed the lab